Why Are Decodable Books So Important?

 Decodable books, on the other hand, are written to match a child’s phonics instruction.
 They contain only the spelling patterns and letter-sound correspondences the child has already learned, allowing the child to sound out nearly every word.

-For children who are still learning foundational phonics skills, decodable books offer more consistent,skill-aligned practice.
+For children who are still learning foundational phonics skills, decodable books offer more consistent, skill-aligned practice.
+For a fuller comparison, see our guide to leveled readers vs. decodable readers.

 When should a child start reading decodable books?